 Third annual conference on Quantitative Applications in Education – 28 – 29 September 2017 (STIAS)

 ReSEP held its third annual “Quantitative Applications in Education Research” conference at STIAS in Stellenbosch from 28 – 29 September 2017.
+It was co-funded by the Economic and Social Research Council (ESRC), the Zenex Foundation as well as the Michael and Susan Dell Foundation.
 A total of 110 participants from a range of backgrounds, including education researchers, policy-makers and PhD students attended the conference.

 During her video address, Minister of Basic Education, Mrs Angie Motshekga, welcomed participants to the conference and expressed her support for the ongoing research conducted within the ReSEP group: